Accounting-Based Valuation Approach

-However, the distinction between these items is often not clear-cut; for example, the time spent by salaried employees in developing a new asset or product, or money spent on advertising: both are costs incurred to keep a business running, but also may create valuable assets at the same time.
+However, the distinction between these items is often not clear-cut; for example, the time spent by salaried employees in developing a new asset or product, or money spent on advertising: both are costs incurred to keep a business running but may create valuable assets at the same time.
 The choice to capitalise such costs or not relies on the judgement of the company and its auditors, and the accounting standards of the relevant jurisdiction.
 The accounts will only record non-capitalised costs on the income and cash flow statements in the period in which they were incurred.

 The objective of an AAV analysis that relies on historical costs is to capture the full effort expended to produce the asset in question, meaning that the analysis should include both the asset value recorded on the balance sheet and any incurred non-capitalised expenses that provide future benefits.

 Depreciation is the method under which a company’s accounts recognise the reduction in the accounting value of an asset during its useful life.
-The useful life of the asset refers to the length of time during which the asset depreciates, and this is not the same as the economic life, which refers to the time span during which an asset earns more than the costs to maintain and operate it.
+The useful life of the asset refers to the length of time during which the asset depreciates; it is not the same as the economic life, which refers to the time span during which an asset earns more than the costs to maintain and operate it.
 The depreciation method (e.g., accelerated, linear or decelerated) and the useful life are either defined in accounting rules by broad categories of equipment or left at the discretion of the company.
 Very few tangible assets have cash flows structured in such a way that the value will decrease in the same way assumed by most accounting rules.
 As a result, book value measured at depreciated cost is typically divorced from market value.

 Figure 3: Impact of straight-line depreciation against market value